Your guide to the Zendesk AI login & setup in 2026

 This means setting up things like:

-• A friendly greeting to kick off the conversation.
+• A friendly, professional greeting to start the interaction.

-You’ll be dealing with two kinds of answers: generative answers, which the AI creates from your help center content, and predefined answers, which are scripted responses you write yourself.
+You’ll be able to use generative answers, which the AI creates from your help center content, alongside predefined responses you've scripted for consistency.

 Pro tips for making your support AI truly effective

-Challenge 1: Your company knowledge lives everywhere, not just in Zendesk
+Challenge 1: Your company knowledge lives across multiple tools

 This infographic illustrates how eesel AI centralizes knowledge from different sources to overcome scattered information after the Zendesk AI login.